greetingsfellowhumans/sorcery/README.md

 Src has two such maps, actually. :original_db, and :changes_db (which starts its life as %{})

-As you might have guessed, Src implements Access, so you can simply use get_in, put_in, etc.
+As you might have guessed, Src implements Access internally, but you should instead use Src.get_in, Src.put_in, etc.
 Those functions will target the most up-to-date data possible, whether that means data from changes, or original, or even a combination.

 It also implements Enumerable which you can use like: Enum.map(src, fn {tk, id, entity} -> ...end)